Skip to content

 self.post = post

-self.collate = transform.collate
+self.collate = pipeline.collate

 def sample(self, data: TRaw) -> TTransformed: